Computing HF^ by factoring mapping classes: Bimodules for arc-slides

 \begin{definition} A near-chord for an over-slide is called \emph{indeterminate} if it is of one of the following types: \begin{itemize} \item It is a near-chord of Type~(\ref{typeO:ExtraSigma}), and its restricted support is $[c_2,c_1]$. \item It is a near-chord of Type~(\ref{typeO:FewerSigma}), and the boundary of its restricted support contains $c_1$ or $c_2$, and the restricted support contains the interval $[c_2,c_1]$. \item It is a near-chord of Type~(\ref{typeO:dC1C2}). \item It is a near-chord of Type~(\ref{typeO:Disconnected}). \end{itemize} These cases are illustrated in Figure~\ref{fig:Indeterminates}. \end{definition}

 A given indeterminate near-chord might or might not appear in the differential of an arc-slide bimodule $N$.
 Exactly which ones appear are governed by the following:

-\begin{definition} A {\em basic choice} is a collection ${\mathcal B}$ of indeterminate near-chords of Type~(\ref{typeO:ExtraSigma}), satisfying the following condition: if $x$ and $x'$ are two distinct indeterminate near-chords of Type~(\ref{typeO:ExtraSigma}) with the same initial idempotent (i.e., there is some $I$ with $I\cdot x=x$ and $I\cdot x'=x'$), then exactly one of $x$ or $x'$ is in ${\mathcal B}$. \end{definition}
+\begin{definition} For arc-slides satisfying Convention~\ref{label:conv}, a {\em basic choice} is a collection ${\mathcal B}$ of indeterminate near-chords of Type~(\ref{typeO:ExtraSigma}), satisfying the following condition: if $x$ and $x'$ are two distinct indeterminate near-chords of Type~(\ref{typeO:ExtraSigma}) with the same initial idempotent (i.e., there is some $I$ with $I\cdot x=x$ and $I\cdot x'=x'$), then exactly one of $x$ or $x'$ is in ${\mathcal B}$.

+For arc-slides not satisfying Convention~\ref{label:conv}, a basic choice is analogous, but with the terminal idempotent now playing the crucial role; i.e., if $x$ and $x'$ are two distinct indeterminate near-chords of Type~(\ref{typeO:ExtraSigma}) with the same terminal idempotent (i.e., there is some $I$ with $x=x\cdot I$ and $x'=x'\cdot I$), then exactly one of $x$ or $x'$ is in ${\mathcal B}$. \end{definition}

 \begin{lemma} If $N$ is a stable arc-slide bimodule, then the set of indeterminate near-chords of Type~(\ref{typeO:ExtraSigma}) which are contained in the differential on $N$ forms a basic choice, in the sense of Definition~\ref{def:BasicChoice}. \end{lemma}